 John 9: 17

-He didn't have the whole truth yet about Christ but in what he knew he was confident.
+He didn't have the whole truth yet about Christ but he was confident that Jesus was not just an ordinary man.

-Despite his simple testimony people still didn't believe him and kept challenging him with questions.
-But, he didn't change his story and he kept his testimony simple and to the point.
+Despite his simple testimony, people still didn't believe him and kept challenging him with questions.
+But, he didn't change his story and kept his testimony simple and to the point.

-Then he "turned the tables" and challenged them with a question which enraged them and prompted insults and accusations.
+Then he "turned the tables" and challenged the Pharisees with a question that enraged them -- prompting insults and accusations.

 But this fearless man astonished them with a simple confession of faith.
-He believed what he had seen, heard and experienced and therefore he could testify with confidence to Christ being from God.
+He believed what he had seen, heard, and experienced --- therefore he could testify with confidence that Christ was from God.